 In this series of articles, we delve into how your website's design, code, hosting, and the content you add to it can add (often unnecessarily) to its energy consumption – and what you can do to save energy.

-We hope you found some useful stuff in the articles, and have been able to put some of it into action!
-There're also a couple more things you can do:
+Hope you found some useful stuff in the articles, and have been able to put some of it into action.
+Here're some more things you could do:

 1. Choose to work with environmentally responsible suppliers – for example, your web agency 😉